 The castle is a well-preserved and imposing medieval fortress which was once a stronghold of the MacDougall Clan.

-Not ready for lunch we ignored her angry eyes and paid the Falls of Lora a visit.
-The falls were as calm as a millpond but the Connel Bridge looked lovely reflecting in the still water below.
-It was hard to imagine anyone ever canoeing over rapids on that glass like water, yet next morning when we passed the falls were in full flow.
+Not ready for lunch we ignored her angry eyes and paid the Falls of Lora a visit next.
+The falls were as calm as a millpond but the Connel Bridge looked lovely reflecting in the still water below it.
+It was hard to imagine anyone ever canoeing over rapids on that glass like water, yet the next morning when we passed the falls were in full flow.

-A caffeine fix, some broccoli & cauliflower soup and a chip butty later we were all happy and ready to explore some more.
+A caffeine fix, some broccoli & cauliflower soup and a chip butty later we were all happy and ready for some more exploring.

 A beach with a view and an old friend

 The beach has beautiful views across to the Isle to Mull.
-I felt a twinge of longing at seeing my favourite place sitting there across the water.
+I felt a twinge of longing at seeing my favourite place so close, yet out of reach.

 The boy was in his element and picked his way across rocks like a mountain goat, looking for a good vantage point to soak up the fresh sea air.

-After a walk on the beach we headed back towards Oban and stood watching CalMac’s ferry the MV Isle of Lewis glide out of town, island bound, leaving a powerful wake in its stream.
+After a walk on the beach we headed back towards Oban and stood watching CalMac’s ferry the MV Isle of Lewis glide out of town, island bound.
+It left a powerful wake behind it.

-Known locally as the Dog Stone or Clach a Choin legend says this is where Fingal chained his favourite dog Bran while he went off hunting in the Hebrides.
-Bran, frustrated at being trapped circled the rock trying to escape.
-He circled so much that his heavy chain wore the base of the rock away, leaving it narrower than the rest of the rock.
+Known locally as the Dog Stone or Clach a Choin, legend says this is where Fingal chained his favourite dog Bran while he went off hunting in the Hebrides.
+Bran, frustrated to find himself trapped, circled the rock trying to escape.
+He circled so much that his heavy chain wore the base of the rock away.

 If you read my last blog about the beautiful isle of Arran you’ll know that the island also lays claim to a dog stone linked to Fingal and Bran.

-We wanted to end our day out with some panoramic views so we headed up to Oban’s most iconic landmark McCaig’s Tower which sits high above the town on Battery Hill.
+We wanted to end our day out with some panoramic views so we headed up to Oban’s most iconic landmark, McCaig’s Tower.
+The tower sits high above the town on Battery Hill.

-McCaig’s tower isn’t Oban’s only great viewpoint though, there’s also Pulpit Hill and as the sun hadn’t set yet we hurried there looking to catch our second sunset of the weekend.
+McCaig’s tower isn’t Oban’s only great viewpoint though, there’s also Pulpit Hill and as the sun hadn’t set yet we hurried there hoping to catch our second sunset of the weekend.

 Pulpit Hill takes its name from a tall rectangular stone on the summit known as the Minister’s Stone.
 It’s thought that outdoor sermons were once preached there.

-Back at our lodge we freshen up and headed to The Barn for dinner, hungry after a long day spent outdoors enjoying the sea air.
+Back at our lodge we freshened up and headed to The Barn for dinner, hungry after a long day spent outdoors enjoying the sea air.